HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

   ) }}</figcaption>
 </figure>

-While this could be taken as evidence that Sass continues to gain ground over Less, the changes are small enough that it’s difficult to call them significant, statistically or otherwise.
+While this could be taken as evidence that Sass continues to gain ground over Less, the changes are small enough that it's difficult to call them significant, statistically or otherwise.
 Time, as always, will tell.

 In terms of the average number of stylesheets per page, whether embedded or external, the numbers this year are up only slightly from last year.
-The 50th through 90th percentiles went up by one each, while the 10th and 25th percentiles didn’t budge.
+The 50th through 90th percentiles went up by one each, while the 10th and 25th percentiles didn't budge.

 {{ figure_markup(
   image="stylesheets-per-page.png",